 Boundaries redrawnAt the end of the war Europe and the Middle East were redrawn on nationalist lines.
 France regained Alsace-Lorraine, lost to Germany in 1871.
 Italy and Romania occupied the territories the Allies had promised them.
 Austria-Hungary and the Ottoman Empire disintegrated, and although the Soviet Communist Party reconquered most of tsarist Russia’s former borders, the Baltic States, Poland, and Finland would be independent for the next generation.
 In the British Isles, an attempt to impose conscription in 1918 hardened support in the southern Irish counties for the Sinn Féin separatist movement.
 In 1919-21 a guerrilla campaign by the Irish Republican Army won self-government for the south of Ireland at the price of deepening divisions between Protestants and Catholics in the north.
 And across Europe as a whole, although political and ethnic frontiers now coincided more closely than before 1914, many communal tensions became fiercer than ever, and ultra-nationalist, even fascist movements thrived on the superheated atmosphere generated by the war.

-Photograph taken in December 1918 displaying the three Allies’ flags which helped Alsace to reconquer the province.Free from known copyright restrictions
+Photograph taken in December 1918 displaying the three Allies’ flags which helped Alsace to reconquer the province.View images from this item (1)

 The copyright status is unknown.
 Please contact email@example.com with any information you have regarding this item.